PeilinZhao/peilinzhao.github.io/index.md

 ## BIO
 Peilin Zhao is currently a professor at Shanghai Jiao Tong University.
-He has previously worked at Tencent Group, Ant Group, A*STAR Singapore, and Rutgers University.
-His research focuses on machine learning and its applications, covering large models, AI for Science, AI for Games, and recommendation systems.
-He has served as Area Chair and Associate Editor for top-tier venues including ICML, NeurIPS, and TPAMI.
-He obtained his Bachelor's in Mathematics from Zhejiang University and his Ph.D. in Computer Science from Nanyang Technological University.
+He previously worked at Tencent Group, Ant Group, A*STAR Singapore, and Rutgers University.
+His research focuses on machine learning and its applications, including large models, AI for science, AI for games, and recommendation systems.
+He has served as an Area Chair and Associate Editor for top-tier venues such as ICML, NeurIPS, and TPAMI.
+He received his bachelor’s degree in mathematics from Zhejiang University and his PhD in computer science from Nanyang Technological University.

 ## Working Experiences